Azmodey/pg_dba_scripts/README.md

 [scripts/pg_database_activity_refresh.sh](#pg_database_activity).
 Fast refresh of the **pg_database_activity.sh** script every 5 seconds.

+#### [scripts/pg_database_information.sh](#pg_database_information).
+PostgreSQL information script, single tape with the current status of a group of PostgreSQL servers.
+The script allows you to quickly find out what the servers are doing and see the exact data for logical replication and external tables.
+- Displays server time and lag time, hostname and IP address, PostgreSQL version and status (Master / Replica), data checksums.
+- Statistics are also displayed on databases, waits and locks, archive and replication statuses.
+- For logical replication, information about publications and subscriptions in the target databases is displayed.
+- Displays information about external servers, associated with them by users and tables.
+- Blocked sessions and a tree with their locks are displayed, as well as a list of long-running requests.
+- When activities occur in PostgreSQL, the progress of operations is displayed: vacuum, vacuum full or cluster, index creation, analyze, pg_basebackup.

 #### Small scripts to manage PostgreSQL:
 - [scripts/pg_database_hugepages.sh](#pg_database_hugepages).
 Shows current usage of HugePages and recommended settings for PostgreSQL.
 - [scripts/pg_database_start.sh](#pg_database_start).
 Start PostgreSQL, confirmation is required.